1 day, 6.5 Instructional Hours

 6.5 PDHs (Professional Development Hours for Engineers)

-This course will assist in the evaluation and understanding what digital supply chain management (DSCM) is, its benefits and how to move towards implementation of DSCM.
-This course will distinguish valuable and relevant technologies from industry buzzwords, allowing participants to better understand the potential power of integrating DSCM to their business.
-Using real world examples and tools, this course will provide insight and tactics to begin the evaluation and implementation of DSCM.
-This course will benefit participants by determining their current adoption of digital supply chain, their readiness to implementing digital supply chain management, and discuss barriers to utilizing digital supply chain tools and technologies.
+This course will assist small and medium manufacturers (SMM) in the evaluation and understanding of how digital supply chain management (DSCM) is connected to traditional supply chain management.
+The course presents knowledge and skills in the full spectrum of supply chain activities: forecasting, aggregate planning, master scheduling, materials planning, purchasing/procurement, operations and inventory management, and logistics/transportation.
+The course will assist in mastering these traditional supply-chain topics and, based on that foundation, move to the digital supply chain.
+Using real world examples and tools, this course will provide insight and tactics to familiarize participants with DSCM and begin the evaluation and implementation of DSCM.
+This course will benefit participants by determining their current adoption of digital supply chain concepts, their readiness for implementing DSCM, and discussing barriers to utilizing digital supply chain tools and technologies.

 - Small and medium-sized manufacturers will be able to apply Industry 4.0 and digital supply chain management concepts, practices, and technology applications to their manufacturing operation where relevant and aligned with their strategic objectives.

 - Leadership in manufacturing operations will be able to recognize the potential benefits of pursuing digital maturity in their operation while also understanding the necessary investment of time and resources to achieve it.